Ralo93/ts_glucose/README.md

 The code in the repository can be used to change the patient, the test-size and which model to run.
 Use the main.py file to make any changes and just run it. :)

-Next Steps include Using LSTM and GRU to learn residuals
+Next Steps include Using LSTM and GRU to learn residuals.

 # Competition Section